 Table 1 sets forth the performance testing scope that is applicable for each WELL project type.
-For each project type, all areas described in the table below are subject to performance testing and must be considered by the performance testing agent when choosing sampling zones and sampling points.
+For each project type, all areas described in the table below are subject to performance testing and visual inspections or photographs and must be considered by the WELL Performance Testing Agent when choosing sampling zones and sampling points.